 Blessed are the meek …

-Amanda Jernigan is the author of two books of poems, Groundwork and All the Daylight Hours, and of a short monograph on the poetry of Peter Sanger.
-She has written for the stage and for music, most recently text for Years, Months, and Days, a new choral piece by Colin Labadie.
-She lives with her family in Hamilton, Ontario.
+Luke Hathaway is the author of two books of poems, Groundwork and All the Daylight Hours, and of a short monograph on the poetry of Peter Sanger.
+He has written for the stage and for music, most recently text for Years, Months, and Days, a new choral piece by Colin Labadie.
+He lives with his family in Hamilton, Ontario.